ameistad/haloy/README.md

 # Haloy

-Haloy is a simple and lightweight CLI tool for deploying your apps to a server that you control.
+Haloy is a simple and lightweight CLI tool for deploying your apps to one or multiple servers that you control.

 ## ✨ Features
 * **Zero-Downtime Deployments:** Haloy waits for new containers to be healthy before switching traffic, ensuring your application is always available.
 * **Automatic TLS:** Provides free, automatically renewing TLS certificates from Let's Encrypt.
 * **Easy Rollbacks:** Instantly revert to any previous deployment with a single command.
 * **Simple Horizontal Scaling:** Scale your application by changing a single number in your config to run multiple container instances.
 * **High-performance Reverse Proxy:** Leverages [HAProxy](https://www.haproxy.org/) for load balancing, HTTPS termination, and HTTP/2 support.
 * **Deploy from Anywhere:** Integrated API allows for remote deployments from your local machine or a CI/CD pipeline.
+* **Multi-Server Deployments:** Deploy the same application to multiple servers simultaneously or manage multiple server environments from a single CLI.

 ## 🚀 Quick Start

 ### Prerequisites
-- A server with root access and a public IP address
+- One or more servers with root access and public IP addresses
-- Docker installed on your server
+- Docker installed on your servers
 - Docker image for your app

-### 1. Install and Initialize the Haloyd Daemon (haloyd) on Your Server
+### 1. Install and Initialize the Haloyd Daemon (haloyd) on Your Servers

+Repeat these steps for each server you want to deploy to:

 1. Install `haloyadm`:
     ```bash